Missed Obligations Can Cost Energy and Utilities 5% of Revenue. Contract Intelligence Can Help.

-Modern contract management technology can take contract information—billings rates, reporting obligations, payment terms, etc.—and transform it into structured data that can be connected across an organization, so the value of every contract is fully realized.
+Modern contract management technology can take static contract information—billing rates, reporting obligations, payment terms, etc.—and transform it into structured data pools that can be connected across an organization, so the intent of every contract is fully realized.

 Energy and Utilities companies work hand in hand to power the world around us.

-To succeed and continue delivering for customers, these organizations must manage extremely complex commercial operations subject to strict regulatory scrutiny.
+To succeed and deliver for customers, these organizations must manage extremely complex commercial operations subject to strict regulatory scrutiny.
 Whether you’re a supermajor selling large quantities of gas or a public utility keeping the lights on in rural America, these operations are governed by contracts.

 Yet historically, less attention has been paid to making sure those contracts are fulfilled after execution.
 Study after study finds that missed contract obligations are a continuing source of revenue leakage for organizations across sectors, with a particular impact on contract-intensive industries like energy and utilities.

-According to EY, an estimated one to five percent of EBITA is lost because organizations don’t have their contract management and payment follow-up processes in order.
+According to EY, an estimated one to five percent of EBITA is lost because organizations fail to link operational processes between contract management and payment systems.

 Potential sources of revenue leakage are nearly infinite, but here are a few common examples we see in the energy and utilities sector: